noamteyssier/casmap/README.md

 ### Construct Counting

-This will map constructs with exact mathcing on both the spacers and constant regions.
+This will map constructs with exact matching on both the spacers and constant regions.

 ```bash
 casmap constructs \